excaliburjs/Excalibur/src/engine/Docs/ChunkSystemTileMaps.md

 ## Chunk garbage collection

-A chunk system can be configured with a [[ChunkSystemGarbageCollectorPredicate|chunkGarbageCollectorPredicate]].
+A chunk system can be configured with a [[ChunkPredicate|chunkGarbageCollectorPredicate]].
 The chunk system calls the predicate for every currently generated chunk that is completely off-screen.
 The chunk system then discards any chunk for which the predicate returns `true`, allowing the chunk to be garbage-collected.

 The chunk system would re-generate a discarded chunk using its [[ChunkGenerator|chunk generator]] should a chunk at the given location would be needed for renderng again.